realA10001986/Flux-Capacitor/Hardware/README.md

 The USB connector is the end of an USB extension cable like this one; I simply trimmed it down to fit the bracket.

 <img width="300" alt="USB extension" src="https://github.com/realA10001986/Flux-Capacitor/assets/76924199/2c93e391-3fcb-410c-bb11-2d2924cf46a7">

-### Warning

-This box is made from molded fiberglass reinforced polyester.
-This is a highly dangerous material, so wear a proper mask when drilling, sawing or sanding.

 ## Torr relays & co